 In Palermo (Italy), there is IFF’s biggest branch, with more than 600 square metres and 140 CATI stations.
 We have a Focus Room equipped with a semi-reflecting mirror, cameras, a desk where can sit up to 12 people and an adjacent Viewing Room.
 But since our core business is quantitative research, we have developed the Cube Survey digital platform that allows us to conduct webcam interviews, offering new opportunities to market research institutes.

 Webcam interviews for quantitative research

-To those market research institutes that require telephone market research, we give the opportunity to receive 5% of the interviews in video format, elevating the study from quantitative, to quantitative 2.0, since the video-interview will allow them to analyze gesturing, tone of voice and the respondents’ behavior.
+To those market research institutes that require telephone market research, we give the opportunity to receive 5% of the interviews in video format, (therefore we have to have the respondent’s approval).
+This way, our study goes from quantitative to quantitative 2.0, since the video-interview gives them the possibility of analyzing gesturing, tone of voice and the respondents’ behavior.
 Then we can subject this video material to neuromarketing analysis for the sentiment analysis.
-Moreover, if required, there is the possibility of “labeling” the interviewers’ attire, with thematic backgrounds or with giant screens so we can project the video they prefer on it, in order to involve the user more, with a coordinated communication, or to promote the brand, in case the final customer or the market research institute want to expose themselves.
+Also they can analyze customer satisfaction, for instance, if required, there is the possibility of “labeling”: the interviewers’ attire, thematic backgrounds we can project requested videos on in order to involve the respondent more.

 Market research at the cube

 Technological trends are going towards augmented reality and virtual reality, and social networks allow users to live in a sort of virtual control room from which they can select, object, influence, share.
 User experience, can be both online and offline, in every communication context.
 Webcam interviews, besides finding fertile ground, are fertilizing themselves.
 It is the user who spontaneously chooses whether to be interviewed with audio only or with both audio and video.
 Because they want to appear.